 Maestro

-Maestro is a client-side, data-driven music orchestration framework for Minecraft, giving modpack and map creators full control over music behavior.
+Maestro is a data-driven music orchestration framework for Minecraft, giving modpack and map creators full control over music behavior.
 The information provided here is intended to help understand the key concepts of the mod and customize it to your needs.

 Core Concepts